Fixed Tuition Program

-Any program authorized by the Board of Governors to require 135 semester credit hours or more is officially designated as a five-year baccalaureate program.
+Any program authorized by the Board of Governors that requires 135 semester credit hours or more is officially designated as a five-year baccalaureate program.
 First-time students seeking a baccalaureate degree in five-year programs will be eligible for 10 consecutive academic semesters, not including summer sessions.

 As required by statute, students who take more than 140 degree credit hours to complete a baccalaureate degree in a four-year program (or more than 110 percent of the credit hours necessary for a four- or five-year program) will be subject to a 50-percent tuition surcharge for credit hours in excess of 140.